TPTBusiness/TPT/README.md

 Live Trading Optimization: Seamless real-time data integration and low-latency execution.
 Customizations: Tailored for specific assets, timeframes, or risk profiles.

-For pricing, licensing, or inquiries, contact TPTBusiness@proton.me.
+For pricing, licensing, or inquiries, contact **TPTBusiness@proton.me**.

 **🛠️ Installation**
 To set up the open-source model:

-Clone the repository:git clone https://github.com/TPTBusiness/TPT.git
+Clone the repository:```git clone https://github.com/TPTBusiness/TPT.git```

-Install dependencies:pip install torch stable-baselines3 pandas ta numpy
+Install dependencies:```pip install torch stable-baselines3 pandas ta numpy```

 Install TA-Lib for technical indicators (see TA-Lib documentation for setup).

 **📖 Usage**
 This repository is designed for educational and networking purposes.
 The core model demonstrates a powerful scalping framework, but its full implementation is proprietary.
-For access to the complete system, collaboration opportunities, or premium models with enhanced performance, contact TPTBusiness@proton.me.
+For access to the complete system, collaboration opportunities, or premium models with enhanced performance, contact **TPTBusiness@proton.me**.

 **📜 License**
 Licensed under GNU AGPL v3.0.
 Modifications must be open-sourced, and commercial use requires permission.
-Contact TPTBusiness@proton.me for commercial licensing inquiries.
+Contact **TPTBusiness@proton.me** for commercial licensing inquiries.

 **🙌 Acknowledgments**